Nikhilvedi/swift_lock_app/README.md

 ## Code Quality and Comments

-* Docmentation has been created using jazzy which is included in the repository and can be downloaded and viewed by navigating to the 'docs' folder and browsing the HTML files.
+* Docmentation has been created using jazzy which is included in the repository and can be viewed by navigating to the 'docs' folder or nikhilvedi.github.io/swift_lock_app and browsing the HTTP files.
 * See comments within code and documentation for more information on implementation and justification.

 ## How To Use